zulip/zulip/docs/production/authentication-methods.md

 Zulip by entering your email address and LDAP password on the Zulip login form.

+You may also want to configure Zulip's settings for [inviting new users](https://zulipchat.com/help/invite-new-users).
+If LDAP is the only enabled authentication method, the main use case for Zulip's invitation feature is selecting the initial streams for invited users (invited users will still need to use their LDAP password to create an account).

 ### Synchronizing data

 Zulip can automatically synchronize data declared in